Brown-lipped snail

 This shiny beetle is common in wooded areas throughout the UK.
 As the name suggests, it specialises in hunting snails.

-Join our expert birding volunteer to spot seasonal birds on the lake and from the bird hides.
+Spend the morning at the Nature Discovery Centre spotting seasonal birds on the lake and from the bird hides

 A tranquil riverside marsh with great crested grebe, warblers and a colony of the nationally rare Desmoulin's whorl snail.